Truxtun Hare

-Early life
+Early life and education

 Hare was born in Philadelphia, Pennsylvania.
-He was the son of Emily Power (nee Beale) and Horace Binney Hare, a successful attorney.
+He was the son of Emily Power (née Beale) and Horace Binney Hare, a successful attorney.
 He came from a long line of lawyers.
-He attended St. Mark’s School in Southborough, Massachusetts where he graduated in 1897.
+He attended St. Mark's School in Southborough, Massachusetts, where he graduated in 1897.
 There, he started in baseball, football, and track.

-In the fall of 1897, He enrolled in the University of Pennsylvania where he received a B.S. in 1901.
+In the fall of 1897, Hare enrolled in the University of Pennsylvania, where he received a B.S. in 1901.
 There, he was a member of the Fraternity of Delta Psi (St. Anthony Hall), the Ancient and Honorable Order of the Sons of Rest, and the Sphinx Senior Society.
 He performed in plays with Mask and Wig, was vice president of the Cercle Francais and an assistant manager of the Musical Clubs.
 He was freshman class president and was elected as the Spoon Man his senior year.

 At the University of Pennsylvania, Hare played on the varsity cricket team and the varsity track team, competing in jumper, runner, and weight thrower.
 The track team won their collegiate championships during his time.
 He also played on the Penn Quakers football team from 1897 to 1900 and served as team captain in his junior and senior years.
 He also played "every minute of every game for four years," helping his team win 32 consecutive games.
 He is one of only a handful of men to earn first-team All-American honors during all four years of college.
 While primarily a guard, he also called signals, kicked off, punted, ran, and drop-kicked extra points.
 Walter Camp said he could have been an All-American in any position.

 He then enrolled in the University of Pennsylvania Law School, graduating with a law degree in 1903.

 Olympics

 He won the silver medal in the hammer throw in the 1900 Summer Olympics held in Paris, as well as placing eighth in the shot put and competing without making a legal mark in the discus throw.

-He competed for the United States in the 1904 Summer Olympics held in St. Louis, Missouri in the all-rounder which consisted of ten events: 100 yd run, shot put, high jump, 880 yd walk, hammer throw, pole vault, 120 yd hurdles, 56 lb weight throw, long jump, and 1-mile run, where he won the bronze medal.
+He competed for the United States in the 1904 Summer Olympics held in St. Louis, Missouri, in the all-rounder which consisted of ten events: 100 yd run, shot put, high jump, 880 yd walk, hammer throw, pole vault, 120 yd hurdles, 56 lb weight throw, long jump, and 1-mile run, where he won the bronze medal.